kashinak/whale-song-memory-game/README.md

   Player goals are:

-  1. As a First Time Player, I want a fun and educational game to play.
+  1. As a First Time Player, I want to play a fun and eductional game.
   2. As a First Time Player, I want to easily grasp the rules of the game.
   3. As a First Time Player, I want to experience listening to new sounds.
   4. As a First Time Player, I want to know when the game begins and ends.
   5. As a First Time Player, I want to play the game with ease, seeing my progress in real time.

-     Whale Song Memory Game is a great way for the First Time Player meet their player goals because:
+  Whale Song Memory Game is a great way for the First Time Player to meet their player goals because:

-  6. The game was sketched and designed with the user experience as central importance before writing code.
+  1. The game was sketched and designed with the user experience as central importance before writing code.
-  7. The game controls are large, the photography is beautiful and the audio of each sound effect volume levels are even, allowing for a easy, enjoyable viewing and listening experience.
+  2. The game controls are large, the photography is beautiful and the audio of each sound effect volume levels are even, allowing for a easy, enjoyable viewing and listening experience.
-  8. Game layout is untuitive and easy to grasp the rules of the game.
+  3. Game layout is untuitive and easy to grasp the rules of the game.
-  9. The game provides easy-to-follow instructions appearing as a popover after pressing a large "how-to-play" button easily located beneath the game baord.
+  4. The game provides easy-to-follow instructions appearing as a popover after pressing a large "how-to-play" button easily located beneath the game baord.
-  10. Large simple game photo tiles that are clickable buttons to make it easy to play the game allowing more focus on listening and learning about various whale sounds.
+  5. Large simple game photo tiles that are clickable buttons to make it easy to play the game allowing more focus on listening and learning about various whale sounds.
-  11. Fun interesting sounds and visuals guide the player to start playing, follow along, end game or restart game.
+  6. Fun interesting sounds and visuals guide the player to start playing, follow along, end game or restart game.
-  12. Score board is located at the bottom of the game board and updates in real time.
+  7. Score board is located at the bottom of the game board and updates in real time.
-  13. A full screen game results popup window appears with fun sound effects and score messages that indicate if the player has won or lost.
+  8. A full screen game results popup window appears with fun sound effects and score messages that indicate if the player has won or lost.
-  14. The game interface is simple and has no commercial adds appended to the site.
+  9. The game interface is simple and has no commercial adds appended to the site.
 This pure game site, provides a learning focused gaming experience.

   ---